Scholarships in Chemistry, Engineering, Biosciences and Synthetic Biology

-Applications are invited from suitably qualified graduates for a fully funded 4-year PhD studentship in the area of Sustainable Chemistry.
+Applications are invited from suitably qualified graduates for fully funded 4-year PhD studentships in the area of Sustainable Chemistry.

-We are looking to recruit students interested in a wide range of research areas within the fields of Chemistry, Chemical Engineering, Biosciences and Synthetic Biology to the following thematic research areas:
+We are looking to recruit students interested in a wide range of research areas within the fields of Chemistry, Chemical Engineering, Pure and Applied Computational Methods and Biosciences/Synthetic Biology.

-- A minimum of an upper second class honours degree from a 4-year undergraduate course in the field of Chemistry, Biochemistry, Chemical Engineering, Biosciences, Natural Sciences, Biotechnology or Pharmacy
+- A minimum of an upper second class honours degree from a 4-year undergraduate course in Chemistry, Biochemistry, Chemical Engineering, Biosciences, Natural Sciences, Biotechnology or Pharmacy.

 Application to CDT in Sustainable Chemistry involves two steps:

 1) Completion of the CDT application form

 Please email the reference form to your referees (at least one of which should be from an academic in your current/most recent academic institution) and ensure that they complete and return them directly to the email address above.

 2) University of Nottingham online application

 Please ensure that you select ‘references to be submitted separately’ option in the reference information section when completing the online form.